tynave/PriconneReTL-Installer/README.md

 For a full uninstall, select all options.
 Please note, that even a full uninstall does NOT remove any files created by the user in the patch directories.

 By checking / unchecking the *Show Logs* option, you can view/hide a detailed progress/output log.
-All the operations processed are always logged into the *ReTLInstaller.log* file in the application's folder, regardless of this option.
+Please note that logging to file always happens regardless of this option.

 _**Update and Reinstall do the same thing, why having both of them then..?**_
 When starting to develop the application, Update and Reinstall operations followed different logics.